codesections/LearnRakuWith/README.md

    [rakudo-pkg](https://github.com/nxadm/rakudo-pkg) installation method), and make sure you have a recent enough version of Zef to support the [Fez](https://github.com/tony-o/raku-fez) ecosystem (you probably do).
-1. run `zef install Learn::Raku::With` to install this module.
+1. run `zef --force-test install Learn::Raku::With` to install this module.
+(You _shouldn't_ need the `--force-test` but, at the time I'm writing this, a bit of deprecated code in Cro means that you do.)
 2. Write a script that imports this module, uses the `learn-raku` function (described below) to place/move balls, and then sleeps.
 Then run that script from your shell (e.g., with `raku script.raku`).
 3. View the balls in your browser at `localhost:10000` (or set a different address with the